Aspirin / diphenhydramine / phenylpropanolamine and Alcohol/Food Interactions

-There are 2 alcohol/food/lifestyle interactions with aspirin / diphenhydramine / phenylpropanolamine which include:
+There is 1 alcohol/food/lifestyle interaction with aspirin / diphenhydramine / phenylpropanolamine:

 Moderate Food Interaction